alexakreizinger/ps2hackswiki/docs/software/install-OPL.md

 # Install or Update OPL

 OPL is typically already installed on a pre-made FMCB memory card.
-However, if it is not yet installed or needs an update, this guide will walk you through the process.
+However, if it is not yet installed, this guide will walk you through the process.

+!!! note "Updating OPL"

+    These steps can also be used to update OPL.
+If your OPL elf files have the same name, you can simply overwrite the existing OPL elf.
+However, if your new OPL elf has a different file name (because of versioning), you can choose to install it in addition to the previous one or delete the other OPL elf after installing the new one.

 ## Credits